Description of Ph.D. Program (after M.Sc)

 - At the discretion of the Department, an applicant may be required to complete a one-year program of approved coursework before being accepted as a candidate for the Ph.D. degree.

 - A candidate will be required to pass a qualifying examination.
 The qualifying examination is designed to assess the student's knowledge in basic probabilistic, theoretic, and applied statistics.
-It consists of three questions from five areas: Probability, Regression, Inference, Financial Modelling and Actuarial Sciences.
+Students will answer three questions chosen from the following five areas: Probability, Inference, Regression, Financial Modelling, and Actuarial Sciences.
+The three questions chosen from these topics depend on the student’s field of specialization.
+For example, a PhD student in the Statistics field would typically answer questions from the topics of Probability, Inference, and Regression.
 A candidate will be required to take and pass the examination normally during the first year of registration in the program.
 The examination will be held in early May each year.
 A collection of questions from previous exams are available and will be emailed to admitted PhD students during their first academic year.
+At the discretion of the Graduate Affairs Committee, a candidate may be exempted from writing parts of the comprehensive exam based on related coursework performance.

 - One of the following two decisions will be made concerning the student's performance: